Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Restrictions on Sets of Fault-Tolerant Logical Gates

 This theorem implies that any approach to fault tolerance based on bounded-spread quantum channels cannot be universal in $\mathbf{B}$-constrained code families.
 Indeed, Theorem \ref{Th2} implies the Eastin-Knill theorem \cite{Eastin} for $\mathbf{B}$-constrained code families and the Bravyi-K{\"o}nig theorem for conventional topological stabiliser codes \cite{Bravyi} (which we show below are $\mathbf{B}$-constrained).
 This is also true for non-unitary, bounded-spread implementations, such as those by braiding defects.
 In particular, Theorem 1 of Ref.~\cite{WebsterBraid} is also implied (for the case of defects with Pauli stabilisers).

-From Theorem \ref{Th1} and Theorem \ref{Th2} we hence have the following corollary. \begin{corollary} A set of unitary implementations of logical operators that are unconditionally fault-tolerant with local stochastic noise for a $\mathbf{B}$-constrained stabiliser code family cannot be universal. \end{corollary} Corollary \ref{Cor1} is our main no-go result.
-It is significant because large and important classes of stabiliser code families are $\mathbf{B}$-constrained, as we now show.
+From Theorem \ref{Th1} and Theorem \ref{Th2} we hence have the following corollary. \begin{corollary} A universal set of logical operators on a $\mathbf{B}$-constrained code family cannot be implemented by local noise preserving quantum channels. \end{corollary} Corollary \ref{Cor1} is our main no-go result.
+It shows that the most naturally fault-tolerant quantum channels for local stochasitic noise -- those that are local noise preserving -- are not sufficient for universal quantum computing in $\mathbf{B}$-constrained code families.
+This is significant because large and important classes of stabiliser code families are $\mathbf{B}$-constrained, as we now show.